CIR/Bylaws & Appeals

 THE CIR (The Council on Industrial Relations):

-The CIR is an arbitration panel consisting of 12 members, 6 from the IBEW and 6 from the National Electrical Association (NECA).
-This arbitration panel serves the electrical contracting industry by providing a forum for peaceful resolution to labor disputes.
+The CIR is an alternative dispute resolution panel consisting of 12 members, 6 from the IBEW and 6 from the National Electrical Association (NECA).
+The panel serves the electrical contracting industry by providing a forum for peaceful resolution to labor disputes, which avoids costly strikes and/or work stoppages.
+The council is in essence a judicial body rather than a mere judicial board that seeks to seek out just decisions not just compromise.
+All decisions must be unanimous, there is never a third party involved in its decisions.
+Since its inception in 1920, the CIR has issued over 8,000 decisions.

 The services of the Council are available to either or both parties to a labor dispute whose local labor agreement provides for this means of resolving negotiating or grievance impasses.
 It exists to serve the industry and to help resolve only those issues upon which an impasse has been reached.